-3. Have a talk.
 For some kids, especially young children or those who have trouble understanding emotions, it can help to have a talk about how showing appreciation makes other people feel.
-Try asking your child how he feels when people say thank you to him for doing something nice, and then how he feels when they don’t.
-Going over his own feelings will help him understand how his behavior affects others and make it easier for him to understand the emotional benefits of being grateful.
+Try asking your child how they feel when people say thank you to them for doing something nice, and then how they feel when they don’t.
+Going over his own feelings will help them understand how his behavior affects others and make it easier for them to understand the emotional benefits of being grateful.

-7. Let kids choose.
 Encourage kids to turn their interests into action.
-Whether it’s a fundraising drive at school, a bake sale, or a run for charity, expressing her interests and using her skills for a good cause is a great way to boost her confidence and give her a chance to give back at the same time.
+Whether it’s a fundraising drive at school, a bake sale, or a run for charity, expressing their interests and using their skills for a good cause is a great way to boost their confidence and give them a chance to give back at the same time.

-10. Give kids credit.
-Be mindful of the fact that your child may have her own way of expressing gratitude, even if it doesn’t fit your expectations.
+Be mindful of the fact that your child may have their own way of expressing gratitude, even if it doesn’t fit your expectations.
 Different kids communicate in different ways.
-For example, your child may be more comfortable giving a hug than a verbal thank you, or might show her appreciation by helping out around the house or drawing you a picture.
-Tuning in to your child’s unique way of being thankful will let her know that even as she’s learning new ways to give back, you see and appreciate the thoughtful person she already is.
+For example, your child may be more comfortable giving a hug than a verbal thank you, or might show their appreciation by helping out around the house or drawing you a picture.
+Tuning in to your child’s unique way of being thankful will let them know that even as they’re learning new ways to give back, you see and appreciate the thoughtful person they already are.